-Having undertaken reflection on aspects of the Methodist Church's changing patterns of ministry, the Faith and Order, Stationing and Ministries Committees bring a number of recommendations to the 2020 Conference for decision.
-Areas for further reflection have been described (see section 3) and a further report will be brought to the 2021 Conference.
+Having undertaken reflection on aspects of the Methodist Church's changing patterns of ministry, the Faith and Order, Stationing and Ministries Committees bring a number of resolutions to the 2021 Conference for decision.

-The Conference agreed to the withdrawal of Resolutions 34/2, 34/5, 34/6, 34/7, 34/8, 34/9 and 34/10 as follows:

-- 34/2.
-The Conference amends Standing Order 634 as set out in paragraph 3.2.5 of the report. - 34/5.
-The Conference adopts the recommendations in 4.3 of this report that the office of Local Lay-Pastor be established. - 34/6.
-The Conference directs the Law and Polity Committee to bring revised Standing Orders to the 2021 Conference in order to establish the office of Local Lay-Pastor.

-- 34/7.
-The Conference directs the Ministries Committee to bring the competencies and criteria for selection for the role of Local Lay-Pastor to the 2021 Conference. - 34/8.
-The Conference directs the Ministries Committee to explore any issues around employment of Local Lay-Pastors and establish the content of a licence for Local Lay-Pastors. - 34/9.
-The Conference directs the Methodist Council to establish appropriate training resources for Local Lay-Pastors. - 34/10.
-The Conference adopts the understanding of itinerancy in paragraph 5.1.9 and directs the Ministries Committee to ensure that it is brought to the attention of all potential candidates for ministry, student ministers, and probationers, and that it is drawn to the attention of ministers as part of the invitation and re-invitation processes.
+- 26/1.
+The Conference receives the Report. - 26/2.
+The Conference amends Standing Order 634 as set out in paragraph 3.2.6 of the report. - 26/3.
+The Conference directs the Faith and Order Committee to produce some liturgical guidance for marking the ending of appointments in a service of worship. - 26/4.
+The Conference directs the Ministries Committee to produce a resource which includes guidance for good endings. - 26/5.
+The Conference directs the Secretary of the Conference to consider whether any further work is required on the matters raised in section 3 of this report and to report to the Methodist Council in October 2022. - 26/6.
+The Conference adopts the recommendations in 4.4 of this report that the office of Local Lay-Pastor be established. - 26/7.
+The Conference directs the Law and Polity Committee to bring Standing Orders to the 2022 Conference in order to establish the office of Local Lay-Pastor. - 26/8.
+The Conference directs the Ministries Committee to bring the competencies and criteria for the role of Local Lay-Pastor to the 2022 Conference. - 26/9.
+The Conference directs the Ministries Committee to explore any issues around employment of Local Lay-Pastors and establish the content of a licence for Local Lay-Pastors.

-RESOLUTIONS

-- 34/1.
-The Conference received the Report. - 34/3.
-The Conference directed the Faith and Order Committee in consultation with the Authorisations Committee to review the criteria for authorisations to preside at the Lord's Supper and bring recommendations for revised criteria to the 2021 Conference. - 34/4.
-The Conference directed the Ministries Committee in consultation with the Faith and Order Committee to make available training resources for those who receive an authorisation to preside at the Lord's Supper. - 34/11.
-The Conference directed the Stationing Committee to review the aspects of the stationing matching process described in paragraph 5.2.5 and report to the 2021 Conference. - 34/12.
-The Conference directed the Stationing and Ministries Committees to review the candidating, training and stationing processes in order to: - a. explore how it can be ensured that there is a clear process for enabling some presbyters to serve in local, pioneer and specific cultural/language appointments; - b. explore how this possibility could be clearly communicated to those involved in the candidating, training and stationing matching processes; and - c. prepare provisional guidance for those considering such appointments; and report to the 2021 Conference.
+- 26/10.
+The Conference directs the Ministries Committee to establish a training pathway and appropriate training resources for Local Lay-Pastors. - 26/11.
+The Conference directs that from 1 September 2022 completion of the core training will be an essential requirement for any new appointment of a licensed Local Lay-Pastor. - 26/12.
+The Conference directs that from 1 September 2025 all Local Lay Pastors will have completed the core training and be appropriately licensed. - 26/13.
+The Conference adopts the understanding of itinerancy in paragraph 5.1.9 and directs the Ministries Committee to ensure that it is brought to the attention of all potential candidates for ministry, student ministers, and probationers, and that it is drawn to the attention of ministers as part of the invitation and re-invitation processes. - 26/14.
+The Conference directs that Standing Order 543(1) is amended as follows: Subject to Standing Order 547(2) the initial invitation to a presbyter shall normally be for a period of five years, no annual invitation being necessary during that period. - 26/15.
+The Conference directs the Stationing Committee to review the aspects of the stationing matching process described in paragraph 5.2.5 and report to the 2022 Conference. - 26/16.
+The Conference directs the Stationing Committee in consultation with the Ministries Committee to review Standing Order 780 and report to the 2022 Conference. - 26/17.
+The Conference directs the Stationing and Ministries Committees to ensure that within the candidating, training and stationing processes: - a. there is a clear process for enabling some presbyters to serve in local, pioneer and specific cultural/language appointments; - b. that this possibility is clearly communicated to those involved in the candidating, training and stationing matching processes; and - c. there is guidance for Circuits and presbyters considering such appointments;

+and report to the 2022 Conference.